 I went home that day and posted about what happened in Facebook.
 It wasn’t to make a comment on the lady who was rude – I am not aware of her own personal circumstances.
 It was because I want to raise awareness of what the sunflower lanyard means.

 Bentley has always found supermarkets particularly difficult.
 They are loud and busy.
 The lights, mixed with the noise and all the people, are overwhelming to him, and he will cover his ears and make loud fire engine noises repeatedly to block it out.
 People will often stare and make comments and this really upsets me.

 I find it difficult knowing that people are going to judge me and Bentley.
 I think other people’s reactions towards Bentley affect me more than Bentley’s coping mechanisms do.
 I have had many comments made from people who assume he is just a naughty child or that I am a bad parent, and it has broken my heart on many occasions.

 Why sunflower lanyards matter

-We have had the sunflower lanyard for about a year now.
-My friend told me about them as we were due to go to Disneyland Paris and he said they were recognised at many places, including airports and on the Eurostar, which meant staff there would be helpful and understanding.
+We have had the sunflower lanyard for more than a year now.
+My friend told me about them as we were due to go to Disneyland Paris (this was before the first lockdown, of course) and he said they were recognised at many places, including airports and on the Eurostar, which meant staff there would be helpful and understanding.

 The whole idea of the lanyard is to inform the public, health professionals and members of staff in public places, that the person wearing it either has, or is with, someone who has a hidden disability – such as autism, chronic pain, dementia, hearing impairment.
 It means that, because of this, that person may need additional support and help or more understanding and time, and that they may be exempt from wearing a face mask.